 Another surprise is financial.

 Many downsizers start with a simple equation in mind: smaller home, lower costs.
 Lived experience complicates that quickly.
 Transaction fees, removal costs, stamp duty, storage, and temporary accommodation often eat into expected gains.
-In some cases, ongoing strata or community fees replace maintenance costs and end up higher over time.
+In Melbourne, the catch is sharper still.
+The smaller apartment or townhouse in a suburb you actually want to stay in is often priced at a premium, because that’s where demand is concentrated.
+The money “freed up” on paper can shrink considerably once you price the realistic purchase.

 The regret isn’t usually about spending money.
 It’s about not seeing the full cost picture early enough to make calm choices.